Skip to main content

 Why Does My Body Feel like It Is Working against Me?

-During the transitions of perimenopause and in women, or andropause in men, the production of these vital hormones declines.
+During the transitions of perimenopause and menopause in women, or andropause in men, the production of these vital hormones declines.
 This is akin to the project manager suddenly leaving the worksite.
 Without the restraining influence of estrogen, the demolition crew (osteoclasts) begins to work unchecked.

 They dismantle bone at an accelerated rate, while the rebuilding crew (osteoblasts) struggles to keep up.
 The result is a net loss of bone mineral density.
 The internal scaffolding begins to thin, becoming more porous and susceptible to fracture.

-This is the point where lifestyle interventions like enter the conversation.
+This is the point where lifestyle interventions like diet and exercise enter the conversation.
 Think of diet as the supply of raw materials ∞ calcium, protein, vitamin D ∞ for the construction site.
 Exercise, specifically weight-bearing and resistance training, is the set of architectural blueprints and work orders, signaling which areas of the structure need reinforcement.

 When hormonal levels are optimal, the body readily accepts these materials and acts on these work orders.
 When hormones decline, it is as if the phone lines to the construction site have been cut.
 The materials may be available and the work orders may be issued, but without the project manager on site to direct the process, they have a diminished effect.